How To Play YouTube in the Background on the iPhone [December 2020]

 If done correctly, this would allow you to go into the control center and hit the play button, which would start playing the content you had loaded in your mobile browser.

-However, in recent iOs updates, this has no longer worked, which left thousands upon thousands of iPhone users without the ability to play YouTube on the background of their devices.
+However, in recent iOS updates, this no longer works, which left thousands upon thousands of iPhone users without the ability to play YouTube on the background of their devices.

 Thankfully, some iPhone users have discovered a couple of other ways.
 While these methods might take a little bit longer, they do indeed work.